AnanyaKumar/lambda-plus-plus/index.md

 # Lightning Fast Cluster Computing

+We believe that cluster computing is the future.
+Companies from Google to Amazon hold vast compute resources, but these resources cannot be combined onto a single chip.
+Applications that want to remain revelant and fast need to scale accross multiple nodes.

-Lambda++ uses the Message Passing Interface (MPI) to minimize communication accross nodes in the cluster and to explicitly handle memory allocation.
+Lambda++ uses the Message Passing Interface (MPI) to minimize communication accross nodes in a cluster and to explicitly handle memory allocation.
 This means that your programs aren't blocked by high network latencies or by memory addresses jumping back and forth accross nodes.